 - Why do you wish to leave your current employer? /Why did you leave your last job? - DO NOT discuss any negative issues from your previous centre, you could say you moved or you wanted a different position than your previous centre couldn't offer.
 Never bad mouth another centre even if you left on the worst of terms.

-General/Scenario-Based Questions:
+General/Scenario-Based Questions

 These questions typically relate to your experiences while working in a centre.
 Take a minute to gather your thoughts before answering the question and be confident when answering.
-If you don't know an answer don’t say "I don't know" you could say something like "I haven’t had experience with that but this is what I'll do" etc. Think of what you would do in each scenario before answering.
+If you don't know an answer don’t say "I don't know" You could say something like "I haven’t had experience with that but this is what I'll do" etc. Think of what you would do in each scenario before answering.

-How do you handle misbehaviour in the room?
+- How do you handle misbehaviour in the room?

-How would you discipline a child?
+- How would you discipline a child?

-What would you do if children were fighting and got physical?
+- What would you do if children were fighting and got physical?

-How does the day of an infant in your classroom differ from the day of a toddler in your classroom?
+- How does the day of an infant in your classroom differ from the day of a toddler in your classroom?

-What do you find to be the most challenging thing about working with children?
+- What do you find to be the most challenging thing about working with children?

-Have you feel about toilet training and changing nappies?
+- How do you feel about toilet training and changing nappies?

-Describe a time you resolved an issue with an unhappy parent.
+- Describe a time you resolved an issue with an unhappy parent.

-What will you do when there is an injury or accident?
+- What will you do when there is an injury or accident?

-If you observed an angry educator grab a child's wrist and lift the child, what would you do?
+- If you observed an angry educator grab a child's wrist and lift the child, what would you do?

 Some questions may include:

-- What is the importance of the EYLF - The EYLF is a guide which consists of Principles, Practices and 5 main Learning Outcomes along with each of their sub-outcomes, based on identity, community, wellbeing, learning and communicating.
+- What is the importance of the EYLF - The EYLF is a guide that consists of Principles, Practices and 5 main Learning Outcomes along with each of their sub-outcomes, based on identity, community, wellbeing, learning and communicating.
 The Learning Outcomes are to be used to reflect on children’s learning and focus on what a child can achieve rather than what they can’t.
-The Early Years Learning Framework enables childcare professionals, educators and early childhood teachers within an early childhood setting to extend and enrich children’s learning, provide opportunities for children to develop a foundation for learning and for children to become successful learners.
+The Early Years Learning Framework enables childcare professionals, educators and early childhood teachers within an early childhood setting to extend and enrich children’s learning, and provide opportunities for children to develop a foundation for learning and for children to become successful learners.

 - What is the NQS - The National Quality Standard (NQS) is a key aspect of the National Quality Framework (NQF) and sets a high, national benchmark for early childhood education and care, and outside school hours care services in Australia.
 The NQS brings together the 7 key quality areas that are important to outcomes for children.